fz172/fanfly/_posts/2025-08-24-battery_cables.md

 The previous cable was working, but the way it was routed interfered with installing the shunt cover, so I made a new one.

-Process was pretty straighforward:
+Process was pretty straightforward:

-- Rough measured  & and cut the cable length
+- Roughly measured and cut the cable length
 - Crimped one side
 - Bent the cable and test fitted it on the airplane
 - While on the airplane, I "clocked" the other end of the cable lug, and marked the position using a sharpie.